spectre-lang/spectre/README.md

 # The Sunrise Programming Language

 This is the main repository for Sunrise.
-It contains the compiler, standard library and documentations.
+It contains documentations, plans and logs.

-The name comes from a firm *The Sun Also Rises* and its sprits.
+The name comes from a film called *The Sun Also Rises* and its sprits.

 We're planing all the details of Sunrise.